-Then in order that a system can give satisfactory performance even in the case of high resource contention, on the one hand, we have to know which nodes are playing the role of servers.
-For this, an approach to "mining" the server nodes on demand has been proposed in [4].
-On the other hand, when server nodes are located, we have to ease the resource contention around them.
-For this, possible solutions include topology control based on transmission power reduction [5]- [7] and dominating-set-based routing [8]-[13]; A CDS-based approach has been proposed in [4].
-This paper continues the work in [4] along the line of CDS-based solutions.
+Then in order that a system can give a satisfactory performance even in the case of high resource contention, we have to know which nodes are playing the role of servers.
+For this, we will propose an approach to "mining" the server nodes on demand.
+When server nodes are located, we have to ease the resource contention around them.
+For this, topology control based on transmission power reduction [4]-[6] and dominating-set-based routing [7]-[12] seem to be promising solutions.
+We restrict ourselves to the latter.

 Dominating-set-based routing is such a solution that selects certain nodes from the network as gateway nodes.
 These gateway nodes form a Connected Dominating Set (CDS) and are responsible for routing within network.
-In [4] authors introduced the idea to construct CDSes centered around server nodes, so that other nodes of a CDS can take the place of the server node to conduct routing, to prevent a server node from excessive routing activities.
-In this paper, authors extend the idea, and present a revised version that takes advantage of the network coding technique.
+We suggest constructing CDSes centered around server nodes, so that other nodes of a CDS can take the place of the server node to conduct routing, to prevent a server node from excessive routing activities.